Assistant GM /Assistant Coach

 He co-founded Bench Metrics (http://www.benchmetricshockey.com), a hockey analytics software company which serves teams from the NHL through youth hockey, as well as co-authored a chapter on Special Teams with George Gwozdecky in the recently published “The Hockey Coaches Bible” by Joe Bertagna.

 He has coached Junior hockey in the WHL (Everett), USHL (Omaha, Youngstown), NAHL (Wenatchee), and also spent two years at the NCAA Division 1 level (University of Denver).
 In the past ten seasons Michael has coached 39 NHL draft picks, six of whom were selected in the 1st round of the NHL Entry Draft.
 A native from Queens, New York, Michael now resides in Seattle, WA.

-He’s excited to join the Wild program and looks forward to exploring the Northwest.
+He’s excited to be a part of the Wild program and looks forward to continue exploring the Northwest.

 Pepe has been with the Wild franchise since the beginning.
 It’s been said, “If you don’t get along with Pepe, it’s probably YOU!”
 Pepe lives in Wenatchee and manages rental properties when he’s not at the rink.